bnpy/bnpy/README.md

 Michael C. Hughes and Erik B. Sudderth.
 Probabilistic Programming Workshop at NIPS 2014.
 [[paper]](http://michaelchughes.com/papers/HughesSudderth_NIPSProbabilisticProgrammingWorkshop_2014.pdf)

-## Background reading
-For background reading to understand the broader context of this field, see our [Resources wiki page](../wiki/Resources.md).

 # Target Audience

 Primarly, we intend **bnpy** to be a platform for researchers.
 By gathering many learning algorithms and popular models in one convenient, modular repository, we hope to make it easier to compare and contrast approaches.
-We also how that the modular organization of **bnpy** enables researchers to try out new modeling ideas without reinventing the wheel.
+We also hope that the modular organization of **bnpy** enables researchers to try out new modeling ideas without reinventing the wheel.